What is Accelerated Reader?

 AR Book Finder

 Typically, students can either flip through the list of books that MIS owns and which they have an AR test or they can go through the library shelves and find books with the AR labels.
-These methods can be a deterrent to the student finding a good book, so Renaissance Place includes an online tool known as AR Book Finder.
-AR Book Finder allows you to use a simple search form to find books the student is interested in, as well as in their reading level range.
-Click on this link for A Parent's Guide to AR Bookfinder.
+An online tool known as AR Book Finder also allows you to use a simple search form to find books the student is interested in, as well as in their reading level range.